sergeyvoytov/taskmaster/README.md

 - created 3 pages(main, AddTaks, Alltasks)
 - implemented back button to the parent activity on NavBar for add and allTasks)
 - implemented toast pop up as an onClick option for the submit button in the AddTask activity

+### 12 February

+- created 2 new activities(Settings and task detail)
+- implemented shared preferences that I could send the username from the settings page
+- implemented sending which task button was clicked on the main page and output on the detail task page.